bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 ## 🎯 Sprint Goal
-Finish polishing epic - should be done with major polishing improvements for the foreseeable future by end of sprint.
+Finish polishing epic, completing major polishing improvements for the foreseeable future by end of sprint.
 Set everything up to begin making music next week - prepare all inspiration tracks, create Building Blocks notes, have all plugins ready/organized in Ableton.

 ---
 ## 🧠 Dev Notes & Observations